AlgebraManiacABC/msbt2txt/README.md

         -s                  simplify the output (don't print functions)

+Now comes with a script for easy mass-conversion!
+Also, for Windows reasons, it was easier to use python to delete files than `rm`.
+If you really don't want to use python with the Makefile, just replace the clean command, or don't use it at all.

 Credits to Cuyler, Slattz, Aeon, and the many members of the Animal Crossing Spreadsheets Team!